EvoNexusX/2026ZhaoNash/README.md

 # Nash Score

-Nash Score is a performance metric for **Multi-Party Multi-Objective Optimization (MPMOO)**.
+Nash Score is a performance metric for **Multi-Party Multi-Objective Optimization Problem(MPMOP)**.
 It combines per-decision-maker convergence quality with concession-based penalties and aggregates individual utilities via a product formulation.

 **Higher scores are better.** The returned score is the raw product of decision-maker utilities and is **not** rescaled or normalized afterward.